-In 2009 staff members have focused on three components that were highlighted as a result of the School Review and Improvement (SRI).
-These components included 'Students and Their Learning - (using technology)', 'Pedagogy' and 'Assessment'.
-Overarching these focus areas was the implementation as a pilot school applying the Diocesan new 'Quality Learning Teaching Framework' (QLTF).
+In 2010 staff members have focused on five components that were highlighted as a result of the School Review and Improvement (SRI).
+These components included 'Vision & Mission', 'Educational Potential', 'Curriculum Provision', 'Professional Development of Staff' and 'Use of Resources & Space'.
+Overarching these focus areas was the continued implementation and application of the Diocesan Learning and Teaching Framework (DLTF).